rss21www/rss2021/_attending/info.md

 invisible: true
 ---

+<center><i>Thank you for joining the first virtual RSS!</i></center>

+The virtual conference will be held on [**https://pheedloop.com/rss2020/virtual/**](https://pheedloop.com/rss2020/virtual/).
+Here we provide general help for attendees:

+* Our Code of Conduct
+* Getting support during the conference
+* Technical Help (e.g., on browser, and avoiding CAPTCHAs)

+## Support during the conference

+We will setup a live chat for you to get support during the conference.
+More information will follow soon.

+## Technical Help

 ### Prefer a Chrome/Chromuim browser

 The embedded zoom windows can properly be made full screen and all